The Box (2009 film): Production

 Director Richard Kelly wrote a script based on the 1970 short story "Button, Button" by author Richard Matheson, which had previously been turned into a Twilight Zone episode of the same name.
+Kelly's screenplay expands significantly upon the story, notably adding plot elements of conspiracy theory and alien life not present in the original.
 The project had a budget of over $30 million provided by Media Rights Capital.
 Kelly described his intent for the film, "My hope is to make a film that is incredibly suspenseful and broadly commercial, while still retaining my artistic sensibility."

+Casting

 Actress Cameron Diaz was cast in the lead role in June 2007.